atodorov/mutation-testing-in-patterns/README.rst

     elif X == int_3:
         pass

-you need to test with values outside the allowed set.
+you need to test with all descrete values plus values outside the allowed set.
 For example see :doc:`python/example_08/README`

-TL,DR: test with all descrete values and then with values outside the allowed set.

 Python: Testing sequence of if == string